Isabel Chenoweth is an award-winning photographer in Connecticut specializing in portraits and fine art.

 Isabel combines a deep understanding of traditional lighting and portraiture, classical composition, digital techniques,and documentary photography to achieve vibrant, natural portraits.
 She prefers natural settings where kids and families can interact with their surroundings, run, play and be themselves.

-Her recent documentary projects include "Women in Black," an exhibition in 2007 of portraits of seventy-six women judges in Connecticut at the State Capitol sponsored by the Connecticut Bar Foundation.
-An additional forty-one portraits of women judges is expected to be exhibited in 2017.
+Her recent documentary projects include "Women in Black," an exhibition in 2007 of portraits of seventy-six women judges in Connecticut at the State Capitol sponsored by the Connecticut Bar Foundation as part of its James W. Cooper Fellows oral history of women in the legal profession in Connecticut.
+An additional forty-two portraits of women judges is on exhibit through June 2018.

 She has over 100 images in "Little League, Big Dreams" by Charles Euchner, a documentary study of the Little League World Series and the changing dynamic of youth sports in America.
 She has also completed a series of images depicting over 60 neighborhood parks in Boston as part of a commissioned study on immigrants and the use of urban public spaces.

-Recent travel portfolios include Iceland, Curacao, Greece, Guatemala, Barcelona, and London.
+Recent travel portfolios include the Azores, Portugal, Iceland, Curacao, Greece, Guatemala, Barcelona, and London.
 Isabel's fine art images are available for purchase as large wall pieces in canvas, acrylic, aluminum, and archival fine art papers suitable for framing.